 - Explore Kawagoe, a castle town steeped in history

-- Marvel at the hundreds of stone statue disciples of Buddha known at Kita-in Temple
+- Marvel at the hundreds of stone statue disciples of Buddha at Kita-in Temple

 - Wear a beautiful kimono, a traditional Japanese garment worn since the late 8th century